janperner/hassio-addons/ngrok/README.md

 A ngrok client for Hass.io

-## Deprecation Notice

-I originally created this addon to solve a problem with my home internet.
-I've since moved and my new provider does not suffer from the same issues.
-Since I no longer have a personal need and other commitments have taken a priority I no longer have the time or motivation to continue supporting this addon.
-This addon is very simple and just runs the official ngrok client, so as long as the tunnel options aren't changed by ngrok it should continue to function.
-You can get the latest version of the ngrok client simply by rebuilding the addon.

 ## About

 This add-on creates a ngrok tunnel over http and https.
 It also provides a